getfit-us/mcp-crawl4ai-rag/README.md

 - **Benefits**: Better result relevance, especially for complex queries.
 Works with both regular RAG search and code example search.
 - **Custom Models**: You can use custom reranking models from Hugging Face Hub, local files, or custom endpoints.

+### Batch Processing Configuration

+The MCP server supports batch processing for embeddings and summarization to significantly speed up crawling operations when dealing with multiple documents or chunks:

+#### **ENABLE_BATCH_EMBEDDINGS** (default: true)
+Enables batch processing for embedding generation, processing multiple texts in a single API call.

+- **EMBEDDING_BATCH_SIZE** (default: 100): Number of texts to process in each batch.
+Larger batches are more efficient but may hit API limits.
+- **When to use**: Keep enabled for faster embedding generation.
+Only disable for debugging individual embedding issues.
+- **Benefits**: Can provide 3-10x speedup when processing multiple chunks.

+#### **ENABLE_BATCH_SUMMARIES** (default: false)
+Enables batch processing for LLM-based summarization (code examples and source summaries).

+- **SUMMARY_BATCH_SIZE** (default: 10): Number of summaries to generate in parallel.
+Balance between speed and API rate limits.
+- **When to use**: Enable when crawling multiple pages or documents with many code examples.
+- **Trade-offs**: Faster processing but may hit LLM API rate limits with large batches.
+- **Benefits**: Can provide 5-15x speedup for summary generation.

+#### **ENABLE_BATCH_CONTEXTUAL_EMBEDDINGS** (default: false)
+Enables batch processing for contextual embedding generation (when USE_CONTEXTUAL_EMBEDDINGS is enabled).

+- **CONTEXTUAL_EMBEDDING_BATCH_SIZE** (default: 20): Number of contextual embeddings to process in parallel.
+- **When to use**: Enable when using contextual embeddings on documents with many chunks.
+- **Trade-offs**: Faster contextual processing but higher LLM API usage.
+- **Benefits**: Can provide 5-10x speedup for contextual embedding generation.

 ### Recommended Configurations

 **For general documentation RAG:**